sootlasten/char-rnn/README.md

 TODO!

-1. Tweak output and stuff
+1. How to sample during training?
 2. Ask Lasagne developers if overriding GRULayer is necessary